Sandwich Panel Testing

 The sandwich panel is lightly clamped into the test fixture at both ends and subjected to a compressive force parallel to the plane of the panel.
 As the name suggests, force is introduced primarily at the ends of the face sheets.

-Similar to the standard flexure fixture, the Long Beam Flexture Test Fixture is capable of both three- and four-point loading but with a maximum span of 24".
+Similar to the standard flexure fixture, the Long Beam Flexture Test Fixture is capable of both three- and four-point loading but with a maximum span of 24 in.
 Either pivoting flats or hardened cylinders can be used as load and support points.
 Another option is the addition of alignment rods and linear bearings to the standard fixture which maintain alignment of fixture halves independent of the testing machine alignment.

 This test method performs a through-the-thickness tensile test of a sandwich panel.
 The strength of the core, a face sheet, or the core-facesheet bond, whichever is weaker, is determined.
 All four faces of the bonding block can be used.